Ricardo Gallego: A Helping Hand

 As director of Latino services at the San Diego LGBT Community Center, Ricardo Gallego is always looking those in need of resources and support.

-Every day, from 8 a.m. through 7 p.m., he tends to phone calls, offers help, and manages resources directed toward Latinos.
-Gallego coordinates all of this in a space which is welcoming to all through values such as compassion, dignity, and spirituality.
+Every day — from 8 a.m. to 7 p.m. — Gallego tends to phone calls, offers services, and manages resources directed at Latinos.
+He coordinates all of this in a space which welcomes all through values such as compassion, dignity, and spirituality.

 During his youth in Mexicali, Mexico, Gallego remembers discovering his orientation in an environment in which being outed as a homosexual would have left him in a vulnerable position.

 “People were very closed minded and back then Mexicali was a very small city where everyone knew each other,” Gallego said to La Prensa San Diego.
 “In those days you couldn’t afford to have people find out you are gay.”

 “So it got to the point where I felt that I was drowning in Mexicali because I couldn’t be out of the closet,” he continued.